marcwieserdev/UE4-LeapMotionPlugin/README.md

-UE4-LeapMotionPlugin
+leap-ue4
 ====================

-A plugin for exposing Leap Motion SDK to UE4 blueprint
+A plugin for exposing Leap Motion SDK to UE4 blueprint.
+Forked to have event driven architecture, this release contains old the setup updated with compile fixes to UE4.4.

 Actually this features are done :<br/>
 get all informations on :